eonist/eonist.github.io/_posts/2024-11-18-Swift-tricks.md

     swift test
     # You can also stop the loop if a test fails.
 Ask copilot what to add regarding that
     echo "Finished testing $path"
+    ## It is also possible to add a timer, to understand how long all tests took to finish.
+Ask copilot to add that if needed
     echo "------------------------"
 done
 ```